 1981 - Mary Plane, of Plane's Cayuga Vineyards (now called Cayuga Ridge Estates), looked at her empty parking lot and knew, if her fledgling winery was to succeed, she needed to fill it.
 What could she do to entice people to visit?
 Would people come if there were more to do, more to see?
 Thus began Mary's vision of the Cayuga Lake Wine Trail.
 And, Mary was right!

-In 1987: Cayuga Lake was the first individual lake of the Finger Lakes to earn its own AVA approval in 1988.
+In 1987, Cayuga Lake was the first individual lake of the Finger Lakes to earn its own AVA approval.
 With our eastern exposures, vineyards are bathed in early morning sunshine, which helps to ripen their grapes in this northern, cool-climate region.
 Vineyard elevations never exceed 800 feet above the lake’s surface and steep slopes run down to its shore, facilitating air patterns that create a unique microclimate in autumn creating a perfect harvest season.
 At that time, cold air drains off the vineyards onto the lake, creating the vacuum which draws more cold air from the land.
 The continuous air flow is helpful in preventing cold pockets from settling and forming frost on the vines, extending the growing season to 165-170 days on average, which is three weeks longer than many other areas in the Finger Lakes region, making Cayuga Lake truly unique.

 What makes us different?
 We were all grape growers first.
 We didn't inherit big estates and established businesses.
 When the bottom fell out of the grape market in the mid 70's, we adapted and changed to preserve our resources to grow and prosper.
 In addition to managing and working in our own wineries, we conduct the business of the CLWT utilizing the time, energy, and knowledge of our members.